 What are Equity Derivatives?

-Equity derivatives are contracts whose value is linked to the value of underlying asset i.e. equity and are usually used for hedging or speculation purpose.
+Equity derivatives are contracts whose value is linked to the value of underlying asset i.e. equity and are usually used for hedging or speculation purposes.
 There are four main types of equity derivatives namely – forwards and futures, options, warrants, and swaps.

 Top 4 Types of Equity Derivatives